zc-zhang/zc-zhang.github.io/README.md

 ### Education and Experience
-present, Ph.D.
-Student, Osaka University, Japan
+present: Doctoral Student(D1), Osaka University, Japan
-Sep.
-2019 -- Sep.
-2020, Visiting Student, The University of Kitakyushu, Japan
+2020: Visiting Student(One year), The University of Kitakyushu, Japan
-Jun.
-2020, M.Sc.
-Mathematics, Guilin University of Electronic and Technology, China
+2020: M.Sc.(Mathematics), Guilin University of Electronic and Technology, China
-Jun.
-2017, B.A.
-Japanese, Changzhou Institute of Technology, China
+2017: B.A.(Japanese), Changzhou Institute of Technology, China

 ### Awards and Honors